gaenseklein/slidenotes/tutorials/chart.md

 ---
 ## something is missing... metadata

-getting fixed on? you want more control? well, here it comes - the options-area. with a `---` as a line inside your chart-section you divide the chart-section in two areas. the upper one (or "everything before the line with ---") is the options-area, where you can define certain options for this chart specificly. we will go over them briefly, but first lets look at an example:
+you want more control? well, here it comes—the options-area. with a `---` as a separator inside your chart-section you divide the chart-section in two areas. the upper one (or everthing before the separator) is the *options-area*, where you can define certain options for this chart specifically. let's look at an example:
 +++code
  +++chart
 xaxis: months